 In a professional context, this card could hint at a serious lack of inspiration that might cause frustrations and delays in the workflow process.
 Even worse, it could herald a time of clinical depression and apathy after losing faith in the world at large or for any other reason.

-Negative elements of Four of Cups
+Reversed Four of Cups card

 Rather than inverting the traditional meaning of the four of cups, a reversed four of cups in a tarot reading even further accentuates the various downsides and negative elements of the most basic meaning of the card.
 The feeling of depression might go much deeper and require professional help or antidepressants.
 Left unchecked, a reversed four of cups might take the subject of the reading into a downward spiral that could lead to several potentially harmful consequences.
 Indeed, a reversed four of cups is usually the best card to represent suicidal tendencies among the various arcana in the tarot.